Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-In classical yoga, Patanjali placed yama and niyama before asana on the eightfold path.
-But most modern students learn asana first, without reference to the other essential limbs on the tree of yoga.
-If you teach hatha yoga, it can be difficult to ground the teaching in classical philosophy.
-Here we offer ways to seamlessly incorporate the five niyamas into an asana class.
+Most modern yoga students learn asana first, often without any reference to the other essential limbs on the tree of yoga.
+But in classical yoga, yama and niyama come before asana on the Eightfold path.
+If you teach hatha yoga with a focus on the physical practice, there are ways to ground the teaching in classical philosophy.
+Here’s how to seamlessly incorporate the five niyamas into an asana class.

 The most common translation of saucha is “cleanliness.”
-But saucha, at its root, is concerned with keeping different energies distinct.
-Saucha ensures and protects the sanctity of the energy around us.
-We can teach saucha through focusing on the grossest physical concerns (such as asking students to come to class without strong body odors, and to wipe off sweat-drenched mats) as well as more subtle energetic issues.
+But saucha, at its root, is concerned with ensuring and protecting the sanctity of the energy around us.
+We can teach saucha through focusing on physical concerns as well as more subtle energetic issues.

 There are several ways to incorporate the teachings of saucha.
-The first is to teach students put away their mats, props, and blankets in an orderly manner, with all the edges aligned, so that no one else will have to arrange them.
+The first is to teach students put away their mats, props, and blankets in an orderly manner so that no one else will have to arrange them.
 This practice will help students cultivate an awareness of their surroundings.

-Tell your students to be mindful of other students' mats and to refrain from stepping on them as they cross the room to get props or go to the wall.
+Tell your students to be mindful not to step on another students’ mat as they cross the room.
 Not only is this a hygienic practice, it also teaches the importance of keeping the energy of their own practice distinct from the energy of others.
-In asana practice, the mat represents the world-the way we treat our mat reflects the way we treat our world.
+In asana practice, the mat represents the world.
+The way we treat our mat reflects the way we treat our world.
 As we teach our students to handle their mats with care, we are helping them learn the essence of respect for all things.

-Tell your students that when they sit in straight lines or circles, the energies around them flow in an orderly fashion, and this keeps the energy of the room clean.
-If the mats are not arranged in an orderly way, one student’s energy interferes with the energy of another.
-When students are positioned neatly, a synergistic effect takes place-the effect of one student’s work and energy helps the rest of the class do the pose.
+Tell your students that when they sit in straight lines or circles, the energies around them flow in an orderly fashion.
+This keeps the energy of the room clean, and keeps one student’s energy from interfering with the energy of another.
+When mats are positioned neatly, a synergistic effect takes place: The effect of one student’s effort and energy helps the rest of the class.
 Likewise, the energy of the collective group helps each individual do the pose.

 Chanting om or leading similar chants at the beginning of class creates a separation between the outward focus of the normal day and the inward focus of the yoga practice.
-Chanting om again at the end of class seals the energy of the practice before moving back out into the world.
+Doing this again at the end of class seals the energy of the practice before moving back out into the world.
 Such a separation of energies is, once again, saucha.

 During an asana class, tell those students who are working excessively hard that it is time to practice samtosha, being content with what they have attained.
 Encourage them to accept that they may not yet be ready for what they are attempting to do.
 Remind them that if they can’t get into the deepest version of a pose, it doesn’t mean that their poses are “bad.”
-Instead, they are simply as good as they can be today, and they will be better tomorrow.
-In Light on Yoga (B.K.S.
-Iyengar, Schocken), you won’t see a single pose in which Iyengar looks tense or upset.
+Instead, they are simply as good as they can be today, and they will continue to grow as they practice.
+In Light on Yoga, by B.K.S.
+Iyengar, you won’t see a single pose in which Iyengar looks tense or upset.
 If you notice students’ faces contorting and overexerting in a pose, tell them to stop and reestablish a calm breath and the feeling of samtosha.
 Only then, in that spirit, should they resume the practice of the pose.
 This quality of contentment leads to mental peace.

 Tapas (Heat, Perseverance)

-When a student is not working hard enough, it’s time to encourage the practice of tapas.
-Wise effort can be discerned as the difference between someone who simply fantasizes and someone who is on the path toward their dreams.
-Effort is required to make anything bear fruit in the physical world, and yet we have to balance tapas with samtosha—effort with contentment.
+On the other hand, when a student is not working hard enough, it’s time to encourage the practice of tapas.
+Effort is required to make anything bear fruit in the physical world.
+Wise effort makes the difference between someone who simply fantasizes and someone who is on the path toward their dreams.
+Yet we have to balance tapas with samtosha—effort with contentment.
 If we try to force things, we will end up doing harm.

-If a student feels intimidated by a pose, as if they simply cannot do it, scale down the pose in such a way that it leaves the person thinking, “I wish I could have done more."
-Since the person is used to being overwhelmed, underwhelm them!
-This will build in them the desire to do more.
+If a student feels intimidated by a pose, scale down the pose in such a way that it leaves the person thinking, “I could have done more.”
+For the person who is used to being overwhelmed, underwhelm them!
+This will build in them the desire to go further.
 My brother once used this technique to get his daughter to eat her vegetables.
 When she resisted eating, he would put just one or two peas on her plate.
 She would quickly and easily eat these, and then demand more.

 Sva means “self” and adhyaya means “education of.”
 Svadhyaya is, in essence, the study of one’s self.
 This is largely accomplished through careful self-observation.
 During class, we must constantly encourage our students to look within and feel what is going on inside their bodies.
 After working in a pose, ask them to pause, become still, and feel the changes.
 This builds self-awareness, the foundation of svadhyaya.

 From the very first class, tell your students that, when they are practicing, they are all alone, even though they are in a class full of people.
 Emphasize that they are not in competition with their neighbors.
 The focus during yoga practice has to be completely internal.
-This approach not only nurtures self-knowledge, it also prevents physical injury because your students will be more aware of what they are doing, and they will stop before they hurt themselves.
+This approach not only nurtures self-knowledge, it also prevents physical injury.
+Your students will be more aware of what they are doing, less likely to overdo it and hurt themselves.

-Another way to encourage svadhyaya is to quote from respected scriptures in class.
-If you regularly quote from Patanjali’s Yoga Sutra, you encourage your students to develop an interest in further exploring them on their own.
+Another way to encourage svadhyaya is to share wisdom from respected scriptures.
+If you regularly quote from Patanjali’s Yoga Sutra, you encourage your students to develop an interest in further exploring this ancient wisdom on their own.

 Ishvara pranidhana (Surrender to God)

-Most students are very concerned with “getting there."
+Most students are very concerned with “getting there”—wherever “there” is for them.
 They want results.
 They want to achieve.
-Explain to them that it is not the results that matter, because the results lie in the hands of the Divine; it is our intention and effort that count.
+Explain to them that it is not the results that matter, because the results lie in the hands of the Divine.
+It is our intention and effort that count.

 Teach your students that they are part of a universal force.
-With this in mind, they don’t have to work only for themselves, because there is a bigger purpose.
-In a sense, we are actors playing out our own part—our own dharma on the massive stage of life.
+With this in mind, they don’t have to work by themselves or only for themselves.
+In a sense, we are actors playing out our own part—our own dharma—on the massive stage of life.
 When yoga students truly understand this, they become less obsessed with themselves and the results they create.
-They will be able to do yoga with both intensity and calmness when they dedicate practice to a universal life force of which we are all a part.
+When they dedicate their practice to a universal life force, they will be able to do yoga with both intensity and calm.

-This article is excerpted from a forthcoming book called Living the Yamas and Niyamas, by Aadil Palkhivala.
+This article is excerpted from Living the Yamas and Niyamas by Aadil Palkhivala.